newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 3.
 Submit Application with Custodian

-Completed applications and the applicable fee must be sent to the County Clerk's office.
+Applicants must complete a specific form when submitting their application.
+Completed applications and the applicable fee must be sent to the County Clerk’s office.
+Fees may include service charges, processing fees, and additional costs for expedited services.
+Acceptable payment methods typically include money order, and some counties require a money order payable to the County Clerk; personal checks are often not accepted.
 County offices may provide online, walk-in, or mail-in options, each offering different benefits.
-Walk-in applications generally have the shortest processing times, while mail-in applications offer more convenience and flexibility.
+Walk-in applications generally have the shortest processing times, while mail-in applications provide more convenience and flexibility.
+If you are unable to submit the application in person or online, you may send a written request by mail.
 Most counties permit requesters to make payments using money orders.
 However, the cost of obtaining a marriage record varies with county clerks and district courts.
+Applicants may need to visit the county clerk's office in person for certain records, especially for older or restricted documents.
+You can contact the county clerk's office for more information or assistance with the process.
+Some counties provide a website where applicants can find forms, fee information, and instructions for searching marriage records.

 How to Get a Marriage License in New Mexico

 New Mexico laws require that couples obtain a marriage license from the county clerk before holding a legal wedding.
-Getting a license is simple.
-Almost any eligible adult can get a marriage license in New Mexico by following several quick steps.
+Getting a permit is simple.
+Almost any eligible adult can get a marriage license in New Mexico by following several quick steps:

 Step1.
 Meet the State Marriage License Requirements

 To qualify for a marriage license in New Mexico, both parties must meet the state requirements for marriage.
 Applicants must be at least 18 years old to obtain a license.
 However, minors aged 16 or 17 may get a license if they provide written and signed consent from their parents or guardians.
 New Mexico also prohibits marriages between blood relations (half or full).
-This means the following parties are not allowed to obtain a license for marriage.
+This means the following parties are not allowed to obtain a marriage license:

 • Siblings